-A: It is extremely important for you to maintain contact with your Career and Education Navigator if you are experiencing difficulties with any of your class(es).
-Your Career and Education Navigator can get you connected with tutoring or other resources if you are experiencing challenges while in school.
+A: It is extremely important for you to maintain contact with your Regional Education Navigator if you are experiencing difficulties with any of your class(es).
+Your Regional Education Navigator can get you connected with tutoring or other resources if you are experiencing challenges while in school.

-Timing is everything when it comes to adding and dropping courses if you and your Career and Education Navigator decide that dropping is the best option.
+Timing is everything when it comes to adding and dropping courses if you and your Regional Education Navigator decide that dropping is the best option.
 The date you drop a class will affect the size of your refund from the college —and even your grades—so know the deadlines.